-Mortgage loans held for resale Historically, the Agency's master servicer purchased all HomeAd mortgage loans from the Agency's originating lenders, after which the loans were securitized into MBS.
-Starting in fiscal year 2017, the Agency began purchasing a portion of these mortgage loans to hold between the time of purchase and the securitization of the loan.
-These purchased loans are reflected in Mortgage loans held for resale.
-The interest income from these loans is reflected in Interest on mortgage loans, and the associated servicing fee is reflected in Mortgage servicing expense.
+Mortgage loans held for resale Occasionally, the Agency purchases a portion of HomeAd mortgage loans from its originating lenders to hold from the time of loan purchase to the subsequent securitization of the loans.
+When these loans are purchased, they are reflected in Mortgage loans held for resale.
+At June 30, 2018, there was no balance reported in this account.
+The interest income and servicing fees associated with these loans are reflected in Interest on mortgage loans and Mortgage servicing expense, respectively.

-Other assets, net Fixed assets, net of accumulated depreciation, in the amount of \$3,174,000 are included in Other assets, net in the accompanying financial statements.
+Other assets, net of accumulated depreciation, in the amount of \$3,367,000 are included in Other assets, net in the accompanying financial statements.
 Assets of \$5,000 or greater are capitalized and depreciated over a five-year economic useful life using the straight-line method.
-Other assets (current) for Federal and State Programs of \$1,724,000 includes receivables related to the HOME, Section 8, HHF and National Foreclosure Mitigation Counseling (NFMC) programs.
-Other assets (current) in the amount of \$5,834,000 are reflected in the Home Ownership Bond Programs and include mortgage payments collected by servicers that will be remitted to the Agency in fiscal year 2018.
+Other assets (current) for Federal and State Programs of \$1,329,000 includes receivables related to the HOME, Section 8, HHF, National Foreclosure Mitigation Counseling and National Housing Trust Fund programs.
+Other assets (current) in the amount of \$5,026,000 are reflected in the Home Ownership Bond Programs and include mortgage payments collected by servicers that will be remitted to the Agency in fiscal year 2019.